Louis Hartz

-Louis Hartz (April 8, 1919 – January 20, 1986) was an American political scientist, historian, and a professor at Harvard, where he taught from 1942 until 1974.
-Hartz’s teaching and various writings —books and articles— have had an important influence on American political theory and comparative history.
+Louis Hartz (April 8, 1919 – January 20, 1986) was an American political scientist, historian, and a professor at Harvard University, where he taught from 1942 until 1974.
+Hartz's teaching and various writings—books and articles—have had an important influence on American political theory and comparative history.

-Early years
+Early life and education

-Hartz was born in Youngstown, Ohio, the son of Russian Jewish immigrants, but grew up in Omaha, Nebraska.
-After graduating from Technical High School in Omaha, he attended Harvard University, financed partly by a scholarship from the Omaha World Herald.
+Hartz was born in Youngstown, Ohio, on April 8, 1919, the son of Russian Jewish immigrants.
+He grew up in Omaha, Nebraska, where he attended Technical High School in Omaha.
+He attended Harvard University, financed partly by a scholarship from the Omaha World-Herald, and graduated in 1940.
+He then spent a year traveling abroad on a fellowship.
+In 1942, Harts returned to Harvard, where he became a teaching fellow and earned his doctorate in 1946.

-Academic career
+Career

-Hartz graduated in 1940, spent a year traveling abroad on a fellowship, and returned to Harvard as a teaching fellow in 1942.
-He earned his doctorate in 1946 and became a full professor of government in 1956.
-Hartz was known at Harvard for his talented and charismatic teaching.
-He retired in 1974 because of ill health.
+In 1956, Hartz became a full professor of government at Harvard University, where he was known as a talented and charismatic professor.